USS K-2 (SS-33): 1919-1922

 On 15 January 1921, the Office of the Chief of Naval Operations (OPNAV), directed K-2 to report to the Submarine Base, Hampton Roads.
 That order was amended to enable additional work to be completed.
 OPNAV, on 4 February, issued orders detaching the K-boats from Submarine Division 3, and assigning them to Submarine Division 5, at Hampton Roads.
 The submarine's assignment changed again on 9 May, when she was assigned as part of the Division 5 contingent to the Special Submarine Squadron, with units from Division 8 and Division 15.
 The squadron consolidated at Provincetown.
 K-2 conducted tactical attack training exercises with Division 5, and its tender Bushnell, in advance of conducting joint maneuvers off Provincetown.
 After these maneuvers, she returned to her operating base at Gloucester, to conduct overhaul from 25–30 July.

 The division then conducted rehearsals and battle practice, 1–6 August 1921, before rehearsing for and conducting Ready Torpedo Practice.
 She then conducted rehearsals and Battle Practice Z, before returning to her operating base for overhaul.
-The squadron then operated with a destroyer division conducting joint maneuvers and then engaged in experimental torpedo practice with the divisions acting in concert while the destroyers conducted depth charge practice before conducting engineering runs while enroute to Hampton Roads.
+The squadron then operated with a destroyer division conducting joint maneuvers and then engaged in experimental torpedo practice with the divisions acting in concert while the destroyers conducted depth charge practice before conducting engineering runs while en route to Hampton Roads.
 The squadron then engaged in target practices in the Chesapeake Bay, from 19 September–1 October.
 After the completion of the exercises, K-2 reported to the Philadelphia Navy Yard, for urgent repairs.
 K-2 detached from the Special Submarine Squadron, on 2 December, and was re-assigned to Division 5.
 The boat then arrived at Submarine Base, Hampton Roads, on 6 December, where she remained through the end of the year.